 We want your feedback and suggestions for the show-please e-mail us or leave a comment below.

-This show is 49 minutes long and can be played on this page or via iTunes or the tool of your choice using this feed.
-You can listen to the interview on this page or visit the Community Broadband Bits page.
+This show is 49 minutes long and can be played on this page or via Apple Podcasts or the tool of your choice using this feed.

 Thanks to Arne Huseby for the music.
 The song is Warm Duck Shuffle and is licensed under a Creative Commons Attribution (3.0) license.